| |

 The Charnley & Røstvold duo faced an important decision with increasing demand for services and limited supply.
 Did they want to become a high growth company and add staff/professionals to take on all the inquiries they were now getting?
 Or, did they want to stay exclusive and work directly with the clients themselves?
 They chose the latter, raised their fees and continued to work as a team on every client project.
 File cabinets in the shower, however, were an indication - it was time to move!

 Charnley & Røstvold bought a shabby fixer-upper mobile home in El Morro on the cliffs of North Laguna Beach overlooking the Pacific Ocean and converted it into a sleek, efficient office.
 Harold Baxter of Pilgrim Baxter drove up, made it to the door and said, "What were you thinking??"
 As Harold strode through the cramped entry and walked into the renovated offices, he turned and smiled, "Brilliant - absolutely brilliant."
-Spacious, with an unmatchable view, it proved to be the perfect place to build a team and meet and work with clients.
+Spacious, with an unmatchable view, it proved to be the perfect place to build a team and meet and work with clients for more than 16 years.

 Long bonds peak in October 1981 @ 14.68%